christian-fei/trellogram/README.md

 trello board recap to your telegram.

-for now it prints a recap in the terminal
+without `--telegram-token` and `--telegram-user-id` it prints a recap in the terminal
 ```bash

 npm i -g trellogram